Release notes v1.10.0

 In this release, we focused on improving the implementation of faceting.
 To be up-to-date with the latest features offered by commercetools, it no longer uses REST API but GraphQL API instead.
 It's also no longer a separate integration and is part of the commercetools integration.

-We've also changed the organization's name under which we release the commercetools integration from @vue-storefront
+We've also changed the organization's name under which we release the commercetools integration from @vue-storefront to @vsf-enterprise.

 This release includes some breaking changes.
 However, adjusting your projects shouldn't take too long and only requires a few minor changes.